dirvine/data_chain/docs/0029-data-chains.md

 A mechanism to lock data descriptors in containers that may be held on a decentralised network.
 Such structures are cryptographically secured in lock step using a consensus of cryptographic signatures.
-These signatures are of a certain size GROUP_SIZE (e.g. 12 nodes) with a QUORUM (e.g. 7 nodes) required to be considered valid (much like N of P sharing).
-In a decentralised network that has secured groups,these signatures are those closest to the holder of a [DataChain].
-The [DataChain] will contain a majority of existing group members if it is republished prior to more than GROUP_SIZE - QUORUM nodes changing.
-In this situation, there is a strong cryptographic proof of the data validity.
+These signatures are of a certain size (group size) with a majority required to be considered valid (much like N of P sharing).
+In a decentralised network that has secured groups, these signatures are those closest to the holder of a [DataChain].

 When a [DataChain] starts, the first item is probably a `link`.
 This is a block that uses the identity of a close group on the network.
 This `link` has an associated proof that is the `PublicKey` and a corresponding signature for each node.
 The `Signature` is the signed `link` block.
 On each `churn` event a new link is created and again signed by all members of the close_group.
 This link is the nodes close group as known by all members of that close_group.
 The link is the xor result of that close_group.
+The first link in a network may be referred to as the *Genesis* block.

 Data block entries are signed by an ever changing majority of pre-existing nodes.
 As the chain grows, this rolling majority of different signatories can be cryptographically confirmed (via